 Japan, Land of the Rising Sun, is also the country with highest proportion of citizens in their sunset years.
 Notwithstanding warnings of population decline and a shrinking labor force, the ageing population, a high quality of life, the highest life expectancy in the world and mandatory health insurance help make it the second largest individual pharma market in the world.
 Japan accounts for just under 10% of the global pharma market.

-In fact, Japan is on the list of markets that companies seek access to in their first round of marketing approvals.
+In fact, Japan medical device business is on the list of markets that companies seek access to in their first round of marketing approvals.
 Despite all this, doing business in Japan, particularly in pharma, is seen as challenging for many and downright daunting for the uninitiated.

 As with all cultures and experiences around the world, there is no one way to define Japan, its people, their approach to business or the expected etiquette.
 However, based on the interactions of RegDesk’s team with individual experts and large multinationals, these guidelines provide you the edge you need to close that deal.
 In general, it is better to err on the side of conservatism; it is a traditional and hierarchical society.

 The expected dress code is formal and modest, you should not stand out too much (avoid excessive jewelry and bright colors).
 Men should avoid the combination of a white shirt, black tie and black suit since this is considered funeral attire.